mfdz/digitransit-matomo/README.md

 See volumes: `docker volume ls`
 Delete volumes: `docker volume rm <volume>`

-## Use Tag Manager: create container with existing data
+## Use Tag Manager
+### Create container
-1. in the browser log in with created superuser
+1. in the browser: log in with created superuser
 2. activate Tag Manager
 3. create a new container (you might have to refresh the page)
 4. copy the install code of the container into the UI

+### Add existing container data
+_see Export and import first_
-4. click on Versions, then Import
+1. click on Versions, then Import
-5. copy the importReady_ json file, give it a name and save
+2. copy your own importReady_ json file, give it a name and save
-6. create a new version
+3. create a new version

 ## Export and import
 When you export a version from an existing container, the exported JSON file will have some container specific properties.
 It is no problem when you'd like to use it as a backup to the same container but if you'd like to import it to another, you have to make some changes beforehand.